-This is a quick guide of the bohemian beach area in the southern area Costa Rica’s Caribbean coast.
-It used to be inhabited only by banana plantations workers but now with tourism and the eco-friendly movement the main income from locals has completely changed.
+This is a quick guide to the Bohemian beach area in the southern area, Costa Rica’s Caribbean coast.
+It used to be inhabited only by banana plantations workers but now with tourism and the eco-friendly movement, the main income from locals has completely changed.

 This is where bare feet, eco-friendliness, good surf breaks, kids, reggae, exotic jewelry, wild horses and ethnic restaurants co-exist.
 So get ready to experience pure tranquility in Puerto Viejo!